 - Should you use freelance websites to find work?

-Let’s dive into each one in a rapid-fire manner before looking at the ingredients we need to begin freelance.
+Let’s dive into each one in a rapid-fire manner before looking at the ingredients we need to begin freelancing.
+That way, you’ll gain a quick overview before starting on your freelance journey.

 How to find and land clients

-I know this can be hard to hear if you’ve been spending a lot of time on business cards, a nice looking website, and social media profiles.
+I know this can be hard to hear if you’ve been spending a lot of time on business cards, a website, and social media.

 If businesses aren’t interested, it is either because they don’t care about the problem we are working to help them solve, the way we reach out to them isn’t attractive or it simply isn’t the right time.